-The pure size of the mammal, the terrain, the stalk, the danger, the adrenalin all contribute to the magnificent elephant hunting lifetime memory which is a once in a lifetime experience.
+The pure size of the animal, the terrain, the stalk, the danger, the adrenaline all contribute to the magnificent elephant hunting lifetime memory which is a once in a lifetime experience.
 Not to mention the spectacular sunsets, bright blue skies and scenic landscapes.

 Elephant hunting with Graham Sales Safaris, will ensure that you are going to share many stories and conversations at night around the campfire not only about the sheer size of the animals, the final approach, aiming and ultimately the shot which takes the gigantic tusker down but also the unequivocal level of respect one has to have for these magnificent animals.

 Hunting elephant in the South African bush, mostly in the Mpumalanga province (which is home to the largest concentration of the Big Five – elephant, lion, buffalo, leopard and rhinoceros) and Limpopo from March until November, starts early morning at day break and one returns to camp after sunset.
 In the Timbavati and Klaserie Private Nature Reserves, Elephant hunting is done mostly on sight (one will spot Elephant form the hunting vehicle and we will plan a stalk to get close to be able to determine tusk size).
 Their counterparts which live in the equatorial forests are more difficult to follow.